Hypnobirthing Didn't Fix My Fear of Giving Birth. Here's Why - And What Actually Helps.

 What Changes Look Like

-One client came to me after trying two different hypnobirthing courses.
-She was still having panic attacks every night, convinced she'd die if she got pregnant again.
-After trauma processing, she said: "I'm not saying I'm excited about labour, but I'm not lying awake planning my funeral either.
+One woman came to me after two different hypnobirthing courses.
+She was still having panic attacks every night.
+Still convinced she'd die if she got pregnant again.
+After working through the trauma she said: "I'm not saying I'm excited about labour.
+But I'm not lying awake planning my funeral either.
 I feel like I could actually handle it."

 It's Not About Choosing One or the Other